fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_user_ldap.html.markdown

 * `source_port` - Source port to be used for communication with the LDAP server.
 * `ssl_min_proto_version` - Minimum supported protocol version for SSL/TLS connections (default is to follow system global setting).
 Valid values: `default`, `TLSv1`, `TLSv1-1`, `TLSv1-2`, `SSLv3`.

+* `status_ttl` - Time for which server reachability is cached so that when a server is unreachable, it will not be retried for at least this period of time (0 = cache disabled, default = 300).
 * `tertiary_server` - Tertiary LDAP server CN domain name or IP.
 * `two_factor` - Enable/disable two-factor authentication.
 Valid values: `disable`, `fortitoken-cloud`.